 With lenders more closely considering and examining the SLA performance of their title partners, it’s more important than ever for title & escrow companies to have the right title software in place.
-The right software—when properly set up—has the power to dramatically improve efficiency and enable better tracking of key SLA performance metrics such as turnaround times.
+When properly set up, the right software has the power to dramatically improve efficiency and enable better tracking of key SLA performance metrics such as turnaround times.

 Qualia’s Director of Title Strategy, Alex Brown, has identified several common mistakes that title businesses make when setting up their processes.
 He has also identified a foundational process creation framework that businesses of any size can leverage to find success.